akmistry/akmistry.github.io/content/posts/2022-10-17-sparsearray.md

 This is the dead-obvious solution to implementing a sparse array, use a hash table.
 The key is just the array index.
-The hash table will handle resizing as elements are addad and removed, so that the table will consume ~O(# of elements) of space at any given point in time.
+The hash table will handle resizing as elements are added and removed, so that the table will consume ~O(# of elements) of space at any given point in time.
 Insertion and lookups are amortised constant time.